 Porto is synonymous with great food, friendly and helpful people, and authentic charm.
-Even though it can be considered a small city, it doesn’t go unnoticed, as those who visit it are almost always more than willing to return for a second or third time – be it for the food, the views, or the cheerful people.
+Even though it is a small city, it doesn’t go unnoticed.
+Those who visit it are almost always itching to return for a second or third time – be it for the food, the views, or the cheerful people.

 Take a stroll with us through Portugal‘s second largest city and get to know the narrow streets, the magnificent architecture, the traditions and culture of the city, and of course its people!